abdraoufx/frontEndMentor_Challenges/intermediate/job-listing-with-filtering/README.md

 # Job Listing With Filtering Challenge

 Welcome to the repository for the Job Listing With Filtering Challenge!
-This project showcases various job listings that can be filtered based on tags.
+This project showcases job listings and allows you to filter them based on tags.
+It is built using React, Sass, Tailwind, and TypeScript.

 ## Live Demo

-You can view the live website for the Job Listing With Filtering Challenge [here](https://abdraoufx.github.io/frontEndMentor_Challenges/intermediate/job-listing-with-filtering/build/).
+You can explore the live website for the Job Listing With Filtering Challenge [here](https://abdraoufx.github.io/frontEndMentor_Challenges/intermediate/job-listing-with-filtering/build/).

 ## Challenge Details

 This project is a solution to the "Job Listing With Filtering" challenge from [Frontend Mentor](https://www.frontendmentor.io).
-The challenge involved creating a fully responsive job listing page where users can filter job listings by tags.
+The challenge involved creating a responsive job listing page with the ability to filter jobs based on tags.

 ## Design Preview